June 29 in History

 Did you know

-IS occupied significant territory in Iraq and Syria in 2013, but lost most of it between 2017 and 2019.
+IS occupied a significant amount of territory in Iraq and Syria from 2013 to 2016, but lost most of it between 2017 and 2019.

 Did you know